Star Realms Review

 On the few occasions that a Blob ship has been recovered somewhat intact, the only biological remains found inside have consisted of a gelatinous mass, The Blobs.” –

-The Blobs specializes in generating huge amounts of Combat and at removing undesirable cards from the Trade Row.
+The Blobs specializes in generating huge amounts of Combat and removing undesirable cards from the Trade Row.

 This faction is mostly used in the mid and late game for the massive amount of damage they can deal and blow up the opponent’s strategy.